yuhko-msft/microsoft-graph-docs/api-reference/v1.0/resources/ediscovery-ediscoveryapioverview.md

 > The Microsoft Graph APIs for eDiscovery are intended for the use of eDiscovery operations for litigation, investigation, and regulatory requests.
 These APIs should not be used as a substitute for journaling data out of the Microsoft 365 system or any other mass download.

 > [!NOTE]
-> The Microsoft Graph APIs for eDiscovery only work with Advanced eDiscovery cases.
+> The Microsoft Graph APIs for eDiscovery only work with Advanced eDiscovery cases, which require E5 or equivalent licensing.
+Microsoft may require you or your customer pay additional fees.
+OK
 The eDiscovery API is defined in the OData subnamespace, microsoft.graph.ediscovery.
 The API includes the following key entities.

 | Name | Type       | Use case |